Contacting Us is the First Step in Getting Help for a Senior or Adult with a Disability

-Information and Assistance (I&A) is a free service for older adults, adults with disabilities and caregivers who live in Detroit, the five Grosse Pointes, Hamtramck, Harper Woods and Highland Park.
+Information and Assistance (I&A) is a free service for older persons, adults with disabilities and caregivers who live in Detroit, the five Grosse Pointes, Hamtramck, Harper Woods and Highland Park.
 I & A gives older adults and their families a place to turn when they have questions or need help finding resources to help a senior or an adult with a disability.

 We have certified information and referral specialists and options counselors trained to provide information and links to community resources and services to help families navigate and understand the programs and services available to them - whether those programs are offered directly by the DAAA or other local organizations.

 We listen, ask questions and then help people problem solve and connect them with the appropriate resources.
 Some of the most common areas we answer questions on are:

 - Meals on Wheels